EU students starting a degree in 2019-20

 If you're a full-time student from the EU, you can apply for a tuition fee loan from Student Finance England.
 However, living costs need to be funded through the authorities in your home country or by private funds.

-If you've been resident in the UK for three years or more (outside of education) before the start of your proposed course, it's worth checking if you qualify as a UK student instead.
+If you've been resident in the UK for five years or more (outside of education) before the start of your proposed course, it's worth checking if you qualify as a UK student instead.

 EU Student Funding and the UK referendum